Advantages of a DCEG Fellowship

 Compensation and Benefits

-Working in public service at the NIH, the "National Institutes of Hope," brings value beyond measure, but our trainees are also well compensated and supported through a number of programs, open to all trainees.
+Our trainees are well compensated and supported through a number of programs, open to all trainees.

 - Competitive compensation

-- Health, vision, and dental insurance coverage for trainee and family
+- Paid health, vision, and dental insurance coverage for trainee and family

 - Four weeks paid vacation/sick leave